Noah Carl: Appointment controversy and firing

 An internal investigation at St Edmund's concluded that Carl's work demonstrated "poor scholarship" and "did not comply with established criteria for research ethics and integrity", and that it fell outside the normal protections for academic free speech as a result.
-The investigation also found that Carl had "collaborated with a number of individuals who were known to hold extremist views", and that continuing his affiliation would risk allowing the college to be used to "promote views that could incite racial or religious hatred" and damage the reputation of the college.
+The investigation also found that Carl had "collaborated with a number of individuals who were known to hold extremist views", and that continuing his affiliation would risk allowing the college to be used to "promote views that could incite racial or religious hatred" and "bring the College into disrepute".
 Carl was subsequently dismissed from his fellowship.

+In the period leading up to Carl's firing and afterward, some students questioned whether St Edmund's had failed to properly vet him before he was hired in the first place.
 A separate investigation into the appointment process itself found no irregularities in the process of recruiting Carl, but did recommend changes to future hiring procedures.

-An editorial in The Times was critical of the decision to terminate Carl's post, arguing that his "main offence seems to have been to challenge the 'woke' left-wing orthodoxy".
-Opinion columnists in The Telegraph and The Spectator also criticised the decision.

-Historian Evan Smith argued that the narrative advanced by Carl's defenders "has little basis in reality", and that it is rather these defenders who seek to stifle free speech by mobilizing a fear of "wokeness" in order to diffuse the power of student protest.
-Reaction from supporters of Carl's firing also focused on questioning whether St Edmund's had failed to properly vet him before he was hired in the first place.

 In June 2019, Noah Carl began crowdfunding a legal challenge to his dismissal.
 In September 2019 his $100,000 fundraising goal was reached.
 Varsity reported that this campaign was coordinated by a company created by a developer named Conner Douglass who had provided similar services to white nationalist Richard Spencer and other neo-Nazis involved in the 2017 "Unite the Right" rally in Charlottesville, Virginia.
 In March 2021, Carl withdrew his claim; the case was settled by a confidential agreement between both parties.

+The Daily Sceptic

+Since October 2021, Carl has been a director of the company Skeptics Ltd., publisher of The Daily Sceptic, which promotes misinformation about COVID-19 vaccines and climate change denial.

+Carl is a frequent writer for The Daily Sceptic and has published articles critical of the COVID-19 lockdown in the United Kingdom as well as support for the Great Barrington Declaration.

+Aporia Magazine

+As of 2024, Carl is an editor for Aporia Magazine, owned by the far-right Human Diversity Foundation, which has published interviews with eugenicists and advocates of scientific racism.